Can Kidney Disease Cause Severe Lower Back Pain?

 When to Seek Medical Attention

 If you are experiencing severe lower back pain, it is important to seek medical attention as soon as possible.
 While kidney disease is one potential cause of this symptom, there are also many other health conditions that can cause lower back pain.
-Other symptoms to watch out for include:- Fever
+Other symptoms to watch out for include:

 - Nausea or vomiting